 At his lowest point, Jason Docton, Anxiety Gaming’s Founder, had reached 97 pounds and hadn’t left his apartment for 48 months.
 After years of hard work and

 a troubled childhood, he succumbed to depression, anxiety and the agoraphobia which made it impossible for him to leave his apartment, resulting in him dropping out of his pre-med studies.

 real people were talking candidly about the mental health issues that confronted them.
 Though plagued with thoughts of suicide, Jason told himself,“I should help people before I go through with this.”It turned out, lots of fellow gamers needed help.
 People would contact him and say “Well let’s talk more about it tomorrow,” and so he’d have to get up and talk with them the next day.
 Now there was a reason for Jason to get up and

 and treating mental health issues within the gaming community.
-To date, Anxiety Gaming has helped 22,000 individuals get the therapy they need to improve their lives.
-In 2018, Jason rebranded the organization to Rise Above the Disorder in means to continue his mission to provide free mental health care with compassion and integrity for the wellness of all people from all backgrounds.
+To date, Anxiety Gaming has helped 30,000 individuals improve their lives through the therapy they receive.
+In 2018, Jason re-branded the organization to Rise Above the Disorder to expand his mission of providing free mental health care with compassion and integrity to people of all backgrounds.

 Previously known as Anxiety Gaming, here is a brief timeline of our journey.

 We all know time truly shows how far we have come...